 Successful ghostwriting is a collaborative and highly subjective experience, it is best to deal with a reputable ghostwriting agency or a literary service who can provide you with a solid contract and give you guidelines of what to expect.

-The process of hiring a paid co-writer is very similar to hiring a ghostwriter but, as a co-writer generally gets credit — that it, his or her name on the book jacket — the parameters and structure of the deal is generally different (upfront advances vs. royalties, etc.)
+The process of hiring a paid co-writer is very similar to hiring a ghostwriter but, as a co-writer generally gets credit, that is, his or her name on the book jacket, the parameters and structure of the deal are generally different (upfront advances vs. royalties, etc.).

 If you are an author who prefers to record his or her ideas in the spoken word, you’ll need to get your manuscript transcribed into text.
 If you go this route, you can expect to pay more in editing fees to develop the book to make your words and ideas flow properly in text format.
 The cost of transcription generally runs between $3 and $5 per page.

 Translators generally charge by the word.
-If you are translating your book from one language to another, you can generally expect to pay between $.20 and $.50 per word at a speed of 300-500 words an hour, depending on the complexity of the text and the translator.
+If you are translating your book from one language to another, you can generally expect to pay between $.20 and $.50 per word at a speed of 300 to 500 words an hour, depending on the complexity of the text and the translator.

 The developmental editor helps shape the manuscript.
 A freelance developmental editor can charge anywhere from $50 to $80 per hour.

-Copyediting can cost anywhere from $30 to $50 per hour, and you can figure 2 to 10 manuscript pages per hour, depending on how heavy or light the copyediting need.
+Copyediting can cost anywhere from $30 to $50 per hour, and you can figure two to 10 manuscript pages per hour, depending on how heavy or light the copyediting need.

 After all the heavy lifting of editing is done, proofreading assures that no typos remain; it’s a critical part of the quality control process, helping to ensure a good experience for the reader.
 Proofreaders generally charge between $30 and $35 per hour.